(Mesquite, TX) –Eastfield College will celebrate this February with a month long marathon of events that highlight the legacy of African Americans.

-We will also salute long-term love on Valentine’s Day, and pay special tribute to the African-American teacher at the award winning African-American Read-In.
-The month will conclude with a mini debate series which asks the question “Who cares what black people think anyway?”
+We will also look at love on Valentine’s Day with a panel of interracial couples and pay special tribute to the Harlem Renaissance during the African-American Read-In.
+The month will conclude with our series which asks the question “Who cares what black people think anyway?”
 The open forum structure will address current issues and allow a Q & A session.

 Eastfield College, one of the seven Dallas County Community Colleges, is located at 3737 Motley Drive in Mesquite, just north of I-30.